 The beating heart of southeastern Wisconsin, Downtown Milwaukee has reclaimed its place as the entertainment and dining hub of Milwaukee.
 More than just a place to work and play, Downtown has again become a place to live, too, with more than 15,000 residents.

-East Side and UWM
+East Side and UWMbvfvaqwzwvctzwurxrtaactrtasyyedduxzus

 Milwaukee's East Side, home to the University of Wisconsin-Milwaukee, offers art house cinema, boutique shopping, clusters of night life, dining and more.
 And the Olmsted-designed Lake Park is a Milwaukee gem.